WilliamTjonndal/IT3212/assignment3/Group 25.md

 <p align="center">
 <img src="img/comparison_fi_mlp.png" width="800"/><br>
-<em>Figure 22: Feature importances for MLP</em>
+<em>Figure 22: Feature importance for MLP</em>
 </p>

 Lastly, we have our MLP neural network model.
 It achieved a 75.9% accuracy and performed well when predicting graduate and dropout.
 Similarly to previous models it also struggled with predicting enrolled, as it missed about 50% of the time on this classification.

-In our estimated feature importances for our MLP model, we see in figure 22, that tuition fees up to date is the most important feature.
+In our estimated feature importance for our MLP model, we see in figure 22, that tuition fees up to date is the most important feature.
 Like the other models it also utilized the curricular features to make predictions.
-Here we also noticed that it had two previously unseen features in its top ten feature importances, these were a previous qualifications feature and an application mode feature.
+Here we also noticed that it had two previously unseen features in its top ten feature importance, these were a previous qualifications feature and an application mode feature.
 It is interesting to note that factors other than academic performance not only contribute more than in previous models, but are actually more important.
-Note that these are estimated feature importances based on permutation importance, and might not match the actual importance.
+Note that these are estimated feature importance based on permutation importance, and might not match the actual importance.

 ### Overall comparison

-Because we see features like approved, enrolled, and graded curricular units repeating in each model's feature importances, we can confidently say they have a high correlation with the target in our dataset compared to the other features.
+Because we see features like approved, enrolled, and graded curricular units repeating in each model's feature importance, we can confidently say they have a high correlation with the target in our dataset compared to the other features.
 We thought of this as an intuitive correlation, since we thought getting many curricular units approved and achieving good grades would have a high correlation to finishing your course within its normal span.

 We also noticed data from the second semester is more relevant than data from the first semester, which is also intuitively understood, as more up-to-date information would have a higher correlation with the results later in time.

-Socioeconomic factors like tuition fees, unemployment rate, debtor, and GDP also repeat in the feature importances of the models.
+Socio-economic factors like tuition fees, unemployment rate, debtor, and GDP also repeat in the feature importance of the models.
 This category of features seems to be the next most important factor after school performance for predicting our target.
 Even though we can't see how the target categories are influenced by these features in the feature importance graphs above, we think economically disadvantaged students are probably shifted more towards `Dropout` and `Enrolled` than the average.
-This leads us to think that having an overview of the students' socioeconomic status would be important for figuring out which students likely need more help to get back on track in their academic trajectory.
+This leads us to think that having an overview of the students' socio-economic status would be important for figuring out which students likely need more help to get back on track in their academic trajectory.

-For figuring out which students likely need more academic help or other interventions, the most important factor is of course their academic performance, but as seen from the feature importances of the models above, other factors are also important to get the most accurate predictions.
+For figuring out which students likely need more academic help or other interventions, the most important factor is of course their academic performance, but as seen from the feature importance of the models above, other factors are also important to get the most accurate predictions.
 Consequently, this could lead to a more appropriate use of the institution's resources when helping students.

 <div style="page-break-after: always;"></div>